mrazzzy/tgGuard/README.md

 ### _Instruction_

-first goto botfather and create a robot
+first go to botfather and create a robot

 trun on inline mode, inline location and change Inline feedback to 100%